Woman about arrested anesthesiologist: He spoke in my ear - 07/12/2022 - Daily life

 The police suspect that Bezerra used excessive sedatives to abuse women, so he collected vials.
 If the police prove that this happened, the suspect could be held responsible for other crimes.
 “Then we will assess what the criminal type would be”, said delegate Barbara Lomba, responsible for the case.

-This Tuesday, the Justice of RJ converted the arrest in flagrante delicto of the anesthetist into preventive, with a period of 90 days extendable, and decided that he would be taken to the Pedrolino Werling de Oliveira Public Prison, known as Bangu 8, which houses inmates with higher education. like Jairinho.
+This Tuesday, the Justice of Rio de Janeiro converted the anesthesiologist’s arrest in the act into preventive, with a period of 90 days extendable, and decided that he would be taken to the Pedrolino Werling de Oliveira Public Prison, known as Bangu 8, which houses inmates with higher education such as former Rio councilor Jairo Souza Santos Júnior, Dr. Jairinho.

 THE Sheet found that he was accompanied by a lawyer at the custody hearing, but his defense has yet to come forward publicly.
 He was silent in testimony to the Police Station for Assistance to Women of São João de Meriti.